 Before MAURCSA the collective and cooperative model ruled the California legal cannabis market.
 While this model will be effectively obsolete starting January 1, 2019, below are guidelines on how one would have had to conduct oneself as a medical marijuana collective or cooperative to remain within the law.

-Excepts from California Attorney General's Guidelines for Medical Marijuana published August 2008 which can be found in totality here.
+The following are excerpts from California Attorney General’s Guidelines for Medical Marijuana published August 2008 which can be found in totality here.

 Under California law, medical marijuana patients and primary caregivers may “associate within the State of California in order collectively or cooperatively to cultivate marijuana for medical purposes.” (§ 11362.775.)
 The following guidelines are meant to apply to qualified patients and primary caregivers who come together to collectively or cooperatively cultivate physician-recommended marijuana.

 - Business Forms: Any group that is collectively or cooperatively cultivating and distributing marijuana for medical purposes should be organized and operated in a manner that ensures the security of the crop and safeguards against diversion for non-medical purposes.
 The following are guidelines to help cooperatives and collectives operate within the law, and to help law enforcement determine whether they are doing so.